joakim/kay/README.md

         return `Object.assign(Object.create(null), self)`  -- embedded ECMAScript
     }

-    -- behaviour for cloning itself with added properties ($ binds a value as a local name) (with $props:Tuple) {
+    -- behaviour for cloning itself with added properties ($foo: binds a value as a local name) (with $props:Tuple) {
         -- local property (& references the cell itself)
         cell: &()  -- call the basic clone behaviour